Any train leaving before 09:15 am. Evening off-peak depends on service, so please check at the station.

 Discover where ScotRail can take you

 As well as Edinburgh and Glasgow, ScotRail provides major transport links for the rest of Scotland.
 Trains reach Aberdeen, Inverness, and Stirling, bringing Scotland together under 1 train line.
 With the ability to now visit Scotland by train, you can take in many sights and attractions at a low, stress-free cost.
-Travel to Inverness to get a chance to find the Loch Ness Monster, or visit the famous Glenfinnan Viaduct, which will look familiar for Harry Potter fans.
+Travel to Inverness to get a chance to find the Loch Ness Monster, or visit the famous Glenfinnan Viaduct, which will look familiar to Harry Potter fans.

-Golfing fans can also you ScotRail trains to visit some of the iconic Open Golf courses, with Carnoustie only a short train journey from Aberdeen.
+Golfing fans can use ScotRail trains to visit some of the most iconic Open Golf courses, with Carnoustie only a short train journey from Aberdeen.
 With so many sights to see within, Scotland, ScotRail has made seeing them so much more accessible thanks to their fast journeys and connections.
 All train times and ticket prices can be seen on the site, so you can start planning your ideal trip now!

 ScotRail offers a number of different train ticket discounts for all passengers.
 Whilst including standard network railcards, there are also Flexipass savings as free travel for kids on certain routes.
 Free Wifi is a pledge that ScotRail has made for all trains and stations on the network, however, for now, all major routes in and out of Glasgow and Edinburgh provides free Wifi at stations and on trains.
 Club 55 is a new travel price for anyone aged 55 and over.
 A return journey between 2 ScotRail stations for just £19, giving great opportunities to travel the country at one low price.